Trademark Registration Cost: Everything You Need to Know

 Business formation charges fluctuate from state to state but are sometimes $150 or less.
 In the event you are a sole proprietor or operate within a partnership, you may register your online business title as a commerce title, also referred to as a “doing business as” title or a DBA.
 Some states do not offer statewide trade name registrations which means you will also need to register the name at the city or county level.
 These additional charges can fluctuate.

 If you need help with trademark registration cost, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Google and Airbnb.